-Registers and diffusers shall be of the hinged-type, constructed of aluminum, with factory-baked enamel finish of a color selected by the Architect.
+Registers and diffusers shall be plaque-type diffusers and louvered return grills with no -hinge-type, constructed of aluminum, with factory-baked enamel finish of a color selected by the Architect.
+Chilled beam applications will require hinged-type diffusers for access and maintenance.